“Are you willing to kill flesh and blood soldiers?”

 “It’s been a while,” I replied.

 “I’ll say.
 It’s good to have you on board, Sepher.
 These folks don’t look like they’ve seen a real day of combat in their lives.
-I don’t think you and I have crossed paths since we came back from Theramore after the Third War.
+I don’t think you and I have crossed paths since we came back from Vers after the Yunai invasion.
 How have you been?”

 “Good good.
 Now, you get to your post, wherever that might be.
 I need to get these guards ramped up and the ship prepped for departure.
 I look forward to seeing you around, Sepher.”

 “You too.
-I’m happy to know you’re in charge.”
+I’m glad to know you’re in charge.”

-The prep work took much longer than anyone anticipated.
+The preparations took much longer than anyone anticipated.
 We ended up staying in the harbor overnight and still didn’t get out to sea until nearly midday.
-By the time it was all said and done, Taylor announced that we would likely arrive at the islands by the next morning, and he also reported that early Alliance scouts had reported Horde activity in the area.
-Just as the King and his advisers had feared, the Horde appeared to scouting these new lands for their own stronghold.
+By the time it was all said and done, Captain Taylor announced that we would likely arrive at the islands by the next morning, and he also reported that early scouts had reported enemy activity in the area.
+Just as the King and his advisers had feared, the Zinji appeared to scouting these lands for their own stronghold.

-After the sun had set, I made my way to the deck of the ship to look out into the darkness of the ocean and the brilliance of the stars shining above.
+After the sun had set, I made my way to the deck of the ship to look out into the darkness of the ocean.
+As always, the sky was filled with the brilliance of the stars shining above.
 Out on the sea you could get a great view of the night sky.
+I think many of us, thanks to the Besherman and the knowledge of the world above, understood those stars weren’t real, but it still looked glorious.

-I saw a soldier of the guard walk by every once in a while, wandering across the deck, too nervous for sleeping.
+I saw a soldier or a guard walk by every once in a while, wandering across the deck, too nervous for sleeping.
 They had probably been told this would be an easy mission, with nothing to do but stand guard and pretend to be at the ready.
 Now, at least some of them were no doubt wondering if they would die tomorrow.

-I thought of the crowd again, when the soldiers all proudly answered yes to the King’s question of slaying Horde soldiers.
-By now, at least some of these young troops realized that the Horde soldiers had been asked the same question by their leader.
+I thought of the crowd again, when the soldiers all proudly answered yes to the King’s question of slaying enemy soldiers.
+By now, at least some of these young troops realized that the enemy soldiers had been asked the same question by their leader.

-I wondered if any of the Horde soldiers had stalled, like me, and if they would stay their blade if the time came.
+I wondered if any of the enemy had stalled, like me, and if they would stay their blade when the time came.
 I wondered if it would even matter.
-The Horde and the Alliance seemed doomed to fight one another, even as a global catastrophe unfolded around them.
+The Zinji seemed set on claiming their place as a commanding force in our world.
+We didn’t understand it.
+I don’t know that they did either, but we were here to stop it from destroying us in the process.

-I didn’t have any more time to think of it, as the voice of the man in the crow’s nest of the ship shouted an alert, pulling me firmly back to reality.
-“We’ve got a shipwreck off the starboard bow.
+I didn’t have any more time to think of it, however, as the voice of the man in the crow’s nest of the ship shouted an alert, pulling me firmly back to reality.
+“We’ve got a shipwreck to starboard.
 It looks like there are survivors!”

 I rushed to the ship’s edge and saw a few faint lanterns in the distance, voices shouting out in a panicked frenzy in the waters below.
 At first I assumed they were trying to get our attention, but as I used a little magic to focus in on the noise, I realized they were calling out to us, telling us to stay away.

-I turned to warn the others of the trap, but I didn’t have time to speak.
+I turned to warn the others of the trap, but I didn’t have time.

 The next thing we saw was a set of large tentacles stretching up over the ship’s hull, breaching from the dark waters below.
 They glowed with a luminescence that was incredibly fascinating, and also deeply terrifying.
-Instinct took over and I began an attack.
+Instinct took over.
 My fireballs slammed the tentacles and sizzled against the creature’s side.
 It seemed entirely unfazed, but the tentacles came down on us, sweeping across the deck and wrapping tightly across the hull.

-I heard Captain Taylor’s voice, shouting for the soldiers to attack, but the sudden sound of the ship’s hull cracking under the pressure of the tentacles was so loud it drowned out any other noise.
-Another large swipe from the creature landed no less than three feet from me, and I was propelled off the ship and into the ocean water.
+I heard Captain Taylor’s voice shouting for the soldiers to attack, but the sudden sound of the ship’s hull cracking under the pressure of the tentacles was so loud that it drowned out everything else.
+Another large swipe from the creature landed next to me, and I was propelled off the ship, into the ocean water.

-The ship had been hoisted so that it was much higher from the water than I realized.
-I fell far enough that the collision with the water knocked the air from my lungs and I wondered if I might have broken a few ribs.
-I filled myself with arcane energy, propelling myself and keeping my mind at attention.
+The Sea Slicer had been hoisted so that it was much higher from the water than I realized.
+I fell far enough that the collision with the water knocked the air from my lungs.
+I wondered if I might have broken a few ribs.
+I filled myself with magical energy, propelling myself and keeping my mind at attention.

 My heart was pounding, but I was alive.

 I hit the surface of the water and looked around.
-The glowing tentacles had crushed the Briny Cutter, and pieces of the hull now littered the water, themselves coated in the glowing slime of the creature.
+The glowing tentacles had crushed the Sea Slicer, and pieces of the hull littered the water, themselves coated in the glowing slime of the creature.

-I waited for the creature to get closer and then I froze a piece of water and stabbed at the monster’s head.
-The icicle broke on the thick scales of the naga, and it bit down on my shoulder with its vicious jaws.
-The pain exploded in my chest and I thought I might die right there.
+I waited for them to get closer, briefly hopeful that we might communicate, but then the Zinji slashed at me with a magical weapon that moved through water like my own weapons moved through the air.
+I froze a piece of water and defended myself from the attack.
+The Zinji swept around the ice, then bit down on my shoulder with its vicious jaws.
+The pain exploded in my chest and I thought I might pass out on the spot.
 I landed a firm punch in the creature’s throat, and it released me for a moment, spinning away to recover.

 My world started to get fuzzy.
-I knew I was losing a lot of blood from that bite, but I pulled on the arcane energy to keep me moving, to try and survive this.
-I looked in the dark waters for the naga that had attacked me, but I couldn’t see it.
+I knew I was losing a lot of blood from that bite, but I pulled on aethereal energy to keep me moving, to try and survive this.
+I looked in the dark waters for the Zinji that had attacked me, but I couldn’t see it.
 It appeared from the black water an instant later, and I knew I was done.
+I closed my eyes and waited for death, but then the Zinji recoiled wildly and spun around.
+In the darkness I saw a shadowy figure.
+Someone was helping me!

-As the creature thrashed at the surface, I heard someone shout, “Die monster!”
+As the creature thrashed at the surface, I heard the figure shout, “Die monster!”

-The naga twisted and growled, hissed, and then it fell silent.
-The large body of the creature slowed, then sank below the water where I quickly lost sight of it.
-I saw the one that had killed the naga now, floating at the surface with me, and he held a spear in one hand and a swirling bubble in the other.
+The Zinji twisted and growled, hissed, and then fell silent.
+The large body of the creature slowed, then sank below the water.
+I quickly lost sight of it.
+Instead, I saw the one that had killed the Zinji now, floating at the surface with me, and he held a spear in one hand and a swirling bubble in the other.

 He was not human.

 I tried to speak, but realized I couldn’t.
 In fact, my arms felt heavy, and I was having trouble kicking my legs.
-I realized too late that the naga had a venom in their saliva that was known to immobilize humans.
-I struggled against it, and tried to plead with my expression the danger I was in, but before my rescuer could act, another naga sprang from the water and attacked him.
+I remembered too late that the Zinji had a venom in their saliva that was known to immobilize humans.
+I struggled against it, and tried to plead with my expression the danger I was in, but before my rescuer could act, another Zinji sprang from the water and attacked him.
 He growled in rage, spinning to engage, and I began to slip under the water, unable to do much more than take one last deep breath of air.

 As I sank deeper into the water, I wondered how long I could hold out.
 The darkness all around me began to creep into my vision, and I knew I was going to pass out.
 I had to breathe.
 I had to try.
 I fought it with every ounce of my energy, but my body overpowered my will.